astralfrontier/peppermile.org/src/grand-adventure.md

 This Pool begins at zero dice.
 The MC may give dice to this Pool when you face a personal crisis.
 You may use this Pool for any action.
-If you take any dice from this Pool, you must take them all.
+If you spend any dice from this Pool, you must spend them all.

 ### New Archetypes